ergo-services/ergo/docs/actors/supervisor.md

 **Per-child `Intensity` is rejected for All For One and Rest For One**.
 Group-restart strategies have no use for per-child thresholds: when one child fails, the supervisor restarts the whole group, so charging a per-child counter has no defined meaning.

-**Use `errors.Is` and `errors.Unwrap` to inspect failures**.
+**Use `errors.Is` and `errors.As` to inspect failures**.
 When a supervisor terminates due to a restart-intensity overflow, its exit reason is `*gen.Error{Msg: "supervisor restart intensity exceeded (max N in Ms): ...", Wrapped: [gen.ErrExceeded, originalChildReason]}`.
-A parent supervisor or monitor can match the structural cause with `errors.Is(reason, gen.ErrExceeded)` and recover the underlying child failure by traversing `Unwrap()`.
+A parent supervisor or monitor can match the structural cause with `errors.Is(reason, gen.ErrExceeded)` and the underlying child failure with `errors.Is` or `errors.As` on the same reason - both visit every wrapped cause, so no manual traversal is needed.

 ## Behavior Cookbook